aejensen/computing-biostat-ucph/README.md

 R CMD BATCH --no-save --no-restore myScript.R output_$SLURM_ARRAY_TASK_ID.txt
 ```

+See e.g., [slurm examples](https://computing.sas.upenn.edu/gpc/job/slurm) for examples and more options.
+The standard output for each job will be saved as a text file.

 **[TODO: If anyone knows how to submit a job from the commanline where it still recognizes $SLURM_ARRAY_TASK_ID and environment variable, please let us know.]**

 ## Jobs with a long runtime